 Enable the emencia-django-slideshows app to manage slide animations (slider, carousel, etc.).
 This was initially provided for Foundation Orbit and Royal Slider, but can be used with other libraries if needed.

 staticpages

-This mod uses emencia-django-staticpages to use static pages with a direct to template process, it replace the deprecated mod prototype.
+This mod uses emencia-django-staticpages to publish static pages with a direct to template view.